MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-archive-documents.md

 The following procedure describes how to set up automatic archiving of sales documents.
 The steps are similar for purchase documents.
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Sales & Receivables Setup**, and then choose the related link.
-2. In the **Sales & Receivables Setup** page, fill in the fields as follows.
+2. On the **Sales & Receivables Setup** page, fill in the fields as follows.

 |Field|Description|
 |-----|-----------|